basecamp/handbook/appendix-05-titles-for-support.md

+---
+chapter: A6
+chapter-title: "Titles for Support"
+title: "Titles for Support | 37signals Employee Handbook"
+---

 # Titles for Support

 We use the following criteria to assess the level and title of our Support team members at 37signals.